Amine-Amllal/Calculator-Simulator/README.md

 This is my first web development project, and I’m excited to share it with the world! 🚀

 ## Features
-Basic Arithmetic Operations: Addition, subtraction, multiplication, and division.
+**Basic Arithmetic Operations**: Addition, subtraction, multiplication, and division.

-Matrix Calculations: Perform matrix operations such as addition, subtraction, and multiplication.
+**Matrix Calculations**: Perform matrix operations such as addition, subtraction, and multiplication.

-Graph Plotting: Visualize mathematical functions with graph plotting.
+**Graph Plotting**: Visualize mathematical functions with graph plotting.

-User Accounts: Create an account or log in to save and access your calculation history.
+**User Accounts**: Create an account or log in to save and access your calculation history.

-Secure History Storage: Calculation history is securely stored and linked to your account.
+**Secure History Storage**: Calculation history is securely stored and linked to your account.

 ## Setup Instructions
-To set up this application on your local machine, please refer to the README.txt file for detailed instructions.
+To set up this application on your local machine, please refer to the **READ_ME.txt** file for detailed instructions.

 ## Technologies Used
 Front-end: **HTML, CSS, JavaScript**